dtdannen/dvmdash/README.md

   - As of May 13th, 2024, Python 3.12 is unsupported
 - If you are only using scripts/ (i.e. listengin for DVM events, you should only need requirements_backend.txt)

+## How to update javascript via npm

+- After you've added a new library to the package.json file and made any changes to webpack.config.js, you can run `npm run build` to update the javascript files in the static/ directory in the monitor/static/ directory.
+- Then run `python dvmdash/manage.py collectstatic` to update the static files in the main staticfiles/ directory, which is where static files are served when running locally.

 ## How to run this locally

 Run Mongita or a MongoDB locally